kanejamison/rent_iq/README.md

 ### Trade-offs and Future Improvements
 - properties
   - single address line is good enough for this project but I'd probably implement a more robust address line 1, etc for production.
-- units

-### Known Issues or Limitations
--

 ### AI Usage
+- All code was written by me (or pasted in the case of 2 Tailwind UI components).
-- All code was written by me.
-Claude was pulled in to generate the following items that were above and beyond specs:
+- Claude was pulled in to generate the following items that were beyond the core specs:
 - App:
   - Building out supporting files like Readme.
 - Backend: